Mission: Magic, Book Two

 “In the Celestial Suite of the Starlight Wing.”

 She gestured toward it.
-Unlike the main tower, which had a mansard roof and looked like a French chateau, this looked far more modern.
-It shifted shape regularly, though not usually dramatically.
-It usually retained the black glass walls set with prisms that glittered in the daylight, and sparkled with witchlight at night.
+Unlike the main tower where Law had his apartment, which had a mansard roof and looked like a French chateau, this looked far more modern.
+It shifted shape regularly, but generally retained the black glass walls set with prisms that glittered in the daylight, and sparkled with witchlight at night.

 “I’ll have to escort you.
 You can meet me in the front desk in fifty minutes.”